egeiper/HepsiBuradaCaseUI/README.md

 - To run project in local with Gradle: `./gradlew clean test -Pserver=local`
-- To run project in local with TestNG: `mvn clean test -Dsurefire.suiteXmlFiles=tests.xml`
+- To run project in local with TestNG: `mvn clean test -Dsurefire.suiteXmlFiles=tests.xml` will run tests parallel with Maven Surefire Plugin.
+- To run project in local with TestNG XML: Right click on `tests.xml` and click run.

 ### How to run project on GitHub Actions ?
 - Go to Actions tab and run the "Run with Gradle" workflow.
 Workflow will setup java and latest version of chrome in ubuntu machine.
 Then it will build project with Gradle.
 At the end it will create report artifact in execution.